alyody-create/jello-tetrix-game/README.md

 A modern, physics-based Tetris game with jello effects and improved UI.
 Built with React and designed for free hosting.

+## 🚀 **DEPLOYMENT FIXED!**

+The previous build error has been resolved.
+The game is now ready for deployment.

 ## Features

 - 🎮 Classic Tetris gameplay with modern twists